For Vineyard nonprofits to do their crucial part, you must do yours - and now is the time

-The heart of the fundraising season for Vineyard nonprofits is summer, but the need is great, and as summer turns into fall, there is still more for you to do.
-In the summer and fall, the Vineyard organizations you depend on throughout the year depend on you.
-Of course, the needs of these nonprofit organizations are ongoing, the assistance and good works they offer the Vineyard community nurture year-round and summer resident alike, but the annual moment when you can make a big difference is right now.
+It's only May, but the season has begun.
+We have in mind the season when the Vineyard organizations you depend on throughout the year depend on you.
+The needs of these nonprofit organizations are ongoing, the assistance and good works they offer the Vineyard community nurture year-round and summer resident alike, but the annual moment when you can make a big difference begins right now.

 Think Hospice of Martha's Vineyard, the Preservation Trust, Friends of Family Planning, the Polly Hill Arboretum, YMCA Martha's Vineyard, Featherstone Center for the Arts, Habitat for Humanity, Vineyard Playhouse.
 And don't stop thinking.

-Each one of these organizations and so many more do something for you, and you can return the favor.
+Each one of these organizations and so many more do something for you, and beginning now, you can return the favor.

-The Martha's Vineyard Times, TicketsMV.com, a MindshareMedia effort, and Coldwell Banker/Landmarks combined efforts this year to create Community Works, of which these pages are part.
-Community Works, published in June, redistributed in July, and offered as a reminder this morning, offers an in-print and online calendar of nonprofit events.
-The late summer and fall entries are displayed here.
+TicketsMV.com, a MindshareMedia effort, offers an online calendar of nonprofit events.
+The spring and early summer entries are displayed here.
 At ticketsmv.com, you can browse the live version of this calendar, pick the events you would like to attend and the organizations you want to help, and make the requested donation or buy a ticket.
-We feature the calendar so you can make your decisions now.
+We're featuring the calendar now, so you can make your decisions now.
 You won't want to miss this chance to make a difference.

-Community Works, together with the online descriptions of Vineyard nonprofit organizations that you'll find at mvtimes.com, tells the story of Island nonprofits and the vital work they do.
-Community Works, in print and online, includes an expanded version of the ticketsmv.com calendar, including the mid- and late-summer events, along with messages from Island nonprofits that want you to know about their efforts to help Islanders and the fundraising efforts they have planned, to make that help possible
+Later, in June, ticketsmv.com and The Martha's Vineyard Times will combine to remind you of all this and more.
+The Martha's Vineyard Times will publish Community Works, the story of Island nonprofits and the vital work they do.
+Community Works will include an expanded version of the ticketsmv.com calendar, including the mid- and late-summer events, along with messages from Island nonprofits that want you to know about their efforts to help Islanders and the fundraising efforts they have planned to make that help possible.
+The ticketsmv.com calendar will also appear live on The Martha's Vineyard Times website, mvtimes.com, so just a click on the event of your choice will take you straight to a shopping cart from which you can buy tickets or make donations.

-"Our nonprofit community organizations work hard to bring the best and the most needed services, as well as the most successful events, to the most Islanders and visitors," Peter Oberfest, The Times publisher, explains.
+"Our nonprofit community organizations work hard to bring the best and the most needed services, as well as the most successful events, to Islanders and visitors," Peter Oberfest, The Martha's Vineyard Times publisher, explains.
 "Community Works will help nonprofits get their messages out, in print and online."